Meet Our Keratoconus Specialist in Lancaster, Pennsylvania

 Our Doctor Can Diagnosis and Treat Keratoconus

-Your cornea is the transparent, outer lens of your eye, and it typically has a smooth dome shape.
-Keratoconus describes a condition in which the corneal structure isn’t strong enough to maintain a healthy ball shape.
+Your cornea is the transparent, outer lens of your eye and, when healthy, it typically has a smooth dome shape.
+Keratoconus is a degenerative disorder affecting the cornea, in which the collagen fibers in the cornea start to weaken and as a result, the cornea can no longer maintain its shape.

-Meet with our Keratoconus Specialist in New Holland, Pennsylvania to define your eye's condition and ways for treatment.
+Meet with our Keratoconus Specialist in Lancaster, Pennsylvania to define your eye's condition and ways for treatment.

-As a result, the cornea bulges outward into more of a cone.
+As the cornea continues to get weaker and weaker, it starts to take on more of a cone-like shape.
 Our professional optometric team at our eye care clinic is knowledgeable about how to diagnose and treat keratoconus.

 Keratoconus is rare, with an estimated one person out of every 2,000 having the condition.
 It generally appears in the teenage years and can progress slowly or rapidly.